hoppersroppers/fundamentals/LinuxBasics/12-Regex.md

+# Regex

+<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/DA-rkfIwHmg?wmode=opaque" width="640"></iframe>So
-So far I've only shown you the exact match operator for grep which uses parentheses, but grep has the ability to do many other forms of pattern matching described in the manpage.
+far I've only shown you the exact match operator for grep which uses parentheses, but grep has the ability to do many other forms of pattern matching described in the manpage.
 One of the most useful is regex.
 Regex stands for "Regular Expression" (hey remember that from the grep